Trams in Hobart: Future

-Most of the fleet of trams were sold off for scrap metal, although some were placed into storage, and the early 21st century saw a Hobart City Council proposal for the restoration of a tram service, possibly as a reduced tourism heritage service along the Hobart waterfront.
+Most of the fleet of trams were sold off for scrap, although some were placed into storage, and the early 21st century saw a Hobart City Council proposal for the restoration of a tram service, possibly as a reduced tourism heritage service along the Hobart waterfront.

 The proposal put forward by Hobart City Council for public consultation in 2003 was for a single line heritage tramway utilising the restored single deck number 39 tram, which would run from Salamanca along Sullivans Cove via Morrison Street and Mawson Place to Hunter Street.
 It was suggested that it would coincide with a proposal to redevelop Princes Wharf no. 2, which is a docking berth for large cruise ships.
 It was planned that the Sullivans Cove Tramway would utilise the original 3’6" (106.68 cm) gauge tracks.
 Significant opposition was encountered to this proposal from motorist groups, although few legitimate concerns were raised on their part.
 There was also internal opposition within the city council from Alderman John Freedman, although no public justification for this position was released.
 The proposal was subsequently shelved indefinitely.
-A 2009 proposal to loan the restored trams to the Tasmanian Museum and Art Gallery for permanent display caused further internal disputes within Hobart City Council.
+A 2009 proposal to loan the restored trams to the Tasmanian Museum & Art Gallery for permanent display caused further internal disputes within Hobart City Council.

 In 2007, a proposal was put forward by the State Government of Paul Lennon, that a new mainline rail and transport hub could be constructed at Brighton, freeing the mainline between Brighton and Hobart rail depot.
 Various suggestions for the reuse of this line as a commuter rail corridor to Hobart's northern suburbs were subsequently proposed.

 In 2009 a further proposal was put forward by University of Tasmania graduate and Hydro Tasmania electrical engineer Ben Johnston, and his wife Kristie Johnston.
 Their concept involves battery powered light rail.
 It would run on the existing Hobart northern suburban rail corridor that had been used purely for freight services since the closure of the Tasmanian Government Railways Hobart suburban service in 1975.
-Their proposal suggests stops at Hobart, New Town, Moonah, Glenorchy, Berriedale, Claremont, and Granton.
+Their proposal suggests stops at Hobart, New Town, Moonah, Glenorchy, Berriedale, Claremont and Granton.
 Their carbon neutral proposal suggested battery powered carriages which recharge while passengers board and alight at each station.
 The battery system eliminates the overhead wires that were heavily criticised on the old Hobart tram network.
 In December 2009 the Johnstons presented their proposal at Moorilla Estate to an audience that included several prominent and prospective local politicians.